VandeeFeng/Jarvis/README.md

+This project is shit...
+Studying to find a new way.

 # Jarvis

 A from-scratch implementation of an AI agent with memory capabilities, No complex frameworks or black-box solutions - every component is custom-built for full control and understanding.